molleighH/Project-BreastCancer/README.md

 Links

-The Jupyter notebooks, PowerPoint slides, and PDF files can be found in Files
+The Jupyter notebooks, PowerPoint slides, and PDF files can be found in Files.
+The illustrations are included in

 Conclusion